Best Neighborhoods for Retirees in Miami, FL

 Best Neighborhoods for Retirees in Miami — Key Takeaways

-The best neighborhood for retirees in Miami is Downtown Miami with a Retiree Score of 80/100.
+The best neighborhood for retirees in Miami is Little Haiti with a Retiree Score of 78/100.
 Miami has 24 neighborhoods evaluated for retirement livability.
-The safest neighborhood is Shenandoah with a violent crime rate of 3.8 per 1,000 residents.
+The safest neighborhood is Shenandoah with a violent crime rate of 1.1 per 1,000 residents, 69% below the national average.
 Best air quality goes to Upper East Side Miami with an AQI of 38.

 Miami has a population of 467,963, a median household income of $41,818, and a median home value of $430,000, which is 53% above the national average of $281,900.